gr-qft/javascript/map-reduce-filter.md

 ### `filter`

 `filter` takes each element of an array and either throws it or keeps it according to some condition set by a provided callback.
-So, `filter` also transforms an array to a new array, but the new array might be shorter than the original array.
+So, `filter` also transforms an array to a new array, where the length of the latter is at most equal to that of the former, and more importantly, its elements are just elements in the former (no transformations of the elements).

 A simple example: